BhavyaSamhithaMallineni/BhavyaSamhithaMallineni/README.md

 ## 📌 Highlights

-- 🔍 **Data Science & Machine Learning:** Built and deployed ML solutions using Python, SQL, and GCP and focused on predictive modeling, fraud detection, and natural language processing.
+- 🔍 **Data Science & Machine Learning:** Built and deployed ML solutions using Python, SQL, and GCP.
+Focused on predictive modeling, fraud detection, and natural language processing.
 - ☁️ **Cloud Expertise:** Experience in scalable AI deployment using **Google Cloud Platform**, **Vertex AI**, **Docker**, and **Kubernetes**.
 - 📈 **Business Impact:** Created ETL pipelines, automated workflows, and developed dashboards using **Power BI**, driving insights and efficiency in corporate environments.
 - 🤖 **AI Projects:** From OCR to sign language translation systems and fraud detection models, I apply deep learning and computer vision to solve real-world problems.